Panopto video

 Why another video platform?

-Teachers currently use a variety of tools to record and edit video, however the goal is to provide a standard platform for staff to easily create and share videos with the class.
-Recording, trimming and sharing videos are all managed within Panopto and ease of use and accessibility features are taken care of automatically.
-And means that recordings can be be automatically uploaded to Panopto.
+There are a variety of tools to record and edit video, however the goal is to provide a standard platform for staff to easily create and share videos with their class.
+Recording, trimming and sharing videos are all managed within Panopto and integration with Zoom means that recordings can be be automatically uploaded to Panopto.

 How do I edit a video in Panopto?